linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/20 - Exchange Rate Crises.md

 If other OCA criteria change such that benefits rise or costs fall, then the OCA line shifts in.

 Market integration

 Changes in Other OCA Criteria Several other criteria can make a currency union more attractive, even for given levels of market integration.
 Factors that lower costs or raise benefits will shift the OCA line down and to the left, expanding the OCA zone.

+Changes in Other OCA Criteria Several other criteria can make a currency union more attractive, even for given levels of market integration.
+Factors that lower costs or raise benefits will shift the OCA line down and to the left, expanding the OCA zone.